 Kenyan president re-elected, opposition rejects result

+Kenyan police beefed up security on Friday ahead of an expected announcement that President Uhuru Kenyatta has won re-election, despite allegations by opposition leader Raila Odinga of vote-rigging.

-NAIROBI/KISUMU: Kenya's President Uhuru Kenyatta secured a second term in office, the election commission announced on Friday, but the opposition rejected the result saying the process was undermined by fraud.
+NAIROBI/KISUMU, Kenya: Kenya's President Uhuru Kenyatta secured a second term in office, results showed on Friday, setting off wild street celebrations by his supporters and protests in opposition strongholds in the capital and the west of the country.

-Kenyatta got 54.3 percent of Tuesday's vote, ahead of rival Raila Odinga who secured 44.7 percent, according to figures released by election commission head Wafula Chebukati.
-Nearly 80 percent of the 19 million registered voters cast their ballots.

-Speaking after the result was announced, Kenyatta offered an olive branch to the opposition, urging national unity and peace.
+Speaking after the result of Tuesday's election was announced, Kenyatta offered an olive branch to the opposition, urging national unity and peace with rivals who have rejected the result and raised the prospect of street protests.

-"I reach out to you, I reach out to all your supporters," Kenyatta said in comments directed at Odinga.
-"To our brothers, our worthy competitors, we are not enemies, we are all citizens of the same republic."

-Earlier on Friday, the opposition, led by Odinga, who has lost the last two elections amid complaints of fraud, said it rejected the process after its complaints had not been addressed.
+As election officials prepared the final results, the NASA opposition coalition, led by 72-year-old Odinga, who has lost the last two elections amid complaints of fraud, said it rejected the process after its complaints had not been addressed.

-"We raised some very serious concerns, they have not responded to them.
-As NASA (opposition coalition) we shall not be party to the process they are about to make," senior opposition official Musalia Mudavadi told reporters.
+"We raised some very serious concerns.
+They have not responded to them.
+As NASA we shall not be party to the process they are about to make," senior opposition official Musalia Mudavadi told reporters.

-James Orengo, one of Odinga's lieutenants and an election agent for the opposition coalition, said the process had been a "charade".
+James Orengo, one of Odinga's top lieutenants, said the process had been a "charade".

-He praised the Kenyan people's history of standing up to stolen elections and said there were "constitutional alternatives" to challenging any result, but he stopped short of calling for protests.
+He stopped short of calling for protests but praised the Kenyan people's history of standing up to stolen elections and said there were "constitutional alternatives" to challenging any result.

 "Going to court, for us, is not an alternative.
 We have been there before," he said.